-When planning a funeral one of the biggest choices that needs to be made is whether to have a burial or a cremation.
-For some people the choice is guided by their religious beliefs, but for most it is a personal preference that determines the choice.
-Below is some information regarding burials and cremations to help you make your decision.
-Further down the page is some information about the local crematoria and cemeteries and below that information about what you can do with the cremated remains if you chose a cremation.
+There’s no one right answer for everyone when asking this question.
+When planning a funeral, often families find that one of the most difficult choices that they have to make is whether to have a burial or a cremation.
+For some people the choice is guided by their religious beliefs, some have left instruction to ensure their wishes are carried out, but for most it is a personal preference that determines the choice.

 A burial affords the opportunity of erecting a permanent memorial to the deceased in the cemetery.
 Many people do like to have a specific location where they can come to in the days, months and years following the funeral and remember their loved one.
 Memorials can be made to reflect the deceased’s life and personality and can include words of comfort or spirituality, although there may be restrictions on the material, size and design in some cemeteries and churchyards.

 Many people are concerned that the process of cremation will not leave them a place for a memorial or a focus for their grief, however there are as many options for a memorial after cremation as after a burial.
 The cremated remains (otherwise referred to as ashes) can be scattered or interred at the crematorium, a local cemetery, a churchyard or even at sea.
 They can also be placed in an ornamental urn (click here to see some of our selection of caskets and urns) and kept by the family if they so desire.
 Crematoria will normally offer the opportunity for a plaque to be placed in the garden of remembrance or possibly on a wall and often an entry can be placed in a book of remembrance.
 We are happy to advise on the options available for memorials for both burials or cremations.